Disclosure: WPrBlogger is reader-supported. We may earn a commission if you purchase through our links at no extra cost to you.

 JetPack Boost Key Features

-- Critical CSS – Delivers only the essential CSS styles to the browser, further optimizing page load speed.
-JetPack Boost prioritizes above-the-fold content and ensures they are rendered quickly to improve loading time.
+Critical CSS – Delivers only the essential CSS styles to the browser, further optimizing page load speed.
+JetPack Boost prioritizes above-the-fold content and ensures it is rendered quickly to improve load times.

-- Image Guide – This feature resizes your images to the right size and dimension to help improve user experience and loading speed.
+Image Guide – This feature resizes your images to the right dimensions to improve user experience and loading speed.
 It reduces image file size and enhances the overall experience, especially for mobile users.

-- Defer Non-Essential JS Files – JetPack Boost auto detects non-essential tasks running in the browser, delays them, and only allows the important task to load first.
-This process ensures your site user sees the most important information quickly before anything else.
+Defer Non-Essential JS Files – JetPack Boost auto-detects non-essential tasks running in the browser, defers them, and allows only the important tasks to load first.
+This process ensures your site’s users see the most important information quickly before anything else.

-- CSS/JS Concatenate and Minification – These features reduce CSS and JavaScript file size, reduce HTTP requests, and optimize the files to speed up loading time.
+CSS/JS Concatenation and Minification – These features reduce CSS and JavaScript file sizes, reduce HTTP requests, and optimize files to speed up loading.

 Pros and Cons of Jetpack Boost